Everything Royal

 The handwritten note the prince sent to a friend in 1981, a few months before his wedding, refers to a Bowles recommendation about a royal polo pony.
 The note is one of the rare times Charles refers to his relationship with Bowles, who has been rumored to be a longtime love interest.

-Carroll, who was known as Carol Kirk growing up in Warren, has gathered thousands of royalty items that she markets on her Web site, www.everythingroyal.com.
+Carroll, who grew up in Ohio, has gathered thousands of royalty items that she markets on her Web site, www.everythingroyal.com.
 However, she hopes a collector will buy her entire private collection of 56 letters penned by Charles, Queen Elizabeth II, Diana and other royals, as well as hundreds of keepsakes including a souvenir box that once held a bit of the Queen Mum's 1923 wedding cake.

 Want a rare autographed photo of Queen Mary holding baby Elizabeth, the future queen?
 Carroll's got it.
 A portion of the rose bouquet a young attendant carried in the wedding of Lady Diana and Prince Charles?
 Carroll has that, too.